alxpez/alxpez.github.io/README.md

 This is just part of _my story_, and a small selection of the toys I like to play with.

-As for me, I love to share new ways of creating software, and I always find myself eager to discover any new technology that pops around.
+As for me, I love to share new ways of creating software, and I always find myself eager to play with any new technology that pops around.
 Amazes me the feeling of brain-expansion when I start digging into the _candy box_ of a new paradigm changing software.

 ### Backend